chmlee/ream-doc-v2/docs/Contribution/Note.md

 One solution is to update the relevant cells with a scripting language, such as VBA, Python or R.
 So you would do something like `data$Mountainous[data$Country == 'x',] = new_value`in R.
 This requires users to be familiar with programming.
+Also using any languages other than VBA meaning exporting and re-importing the spreadsheet.

 Another solution is to change the way we store data.
-Observe that any data point with the same $country$ will have the same $Mountainous$.
+Observe that any data point with the same $country$ will have the same $Mountainous$:
 Data point where $Country = x$ will always have $Mountain = m_x$, regardless of what $Year$ is.
 To save $m_x$ only once in the dataset, we can reorganize the data in a hierarchal form.
 In JSON, the structure would be something like: